• About Lovely Etc.

 Wood Cut List

-(for each box 12” wide, 11” deep, 9” high.
-There are instructions below on how to easily adjust these measurements to make any size box)
+(This cut list is for one box 12” wide, 11” deep, 9” high.
+There are instructions below on how to easily adjust these measurements to make any size box or you can request the free build plans above with cut lists for multiple box sizes.)

 Other Materials